hadrienbdc/bert-sentiment-analysis-pytorch/README.md

-# Fine-tuning Bert for sentiment analysis with PyTorch
+# Fine-tuning Bert for sentiment analysis with pytorch

 * Base pipeline to fine-tune Camembert (Bert-like model trained on French corpus) with the help of the awesome Transformers librairy: https://huggingface.co/transformers/index.html